 So that brings us to the end of this journey into how to write an about me page for your photography website.
 I’ve had a great time presenting this information for you, and I hope you got a lot out of it.

-As you probably realize by now, the things we talked about here are just a very small piece of what I teach in the “Prime Focus” lifetime mentoring program, so now is the time to sign up and become part of our great community of photographers and take back control of your online marketing.
+The things we talked about here are just a very small piece of what I teach in the “Prime Focus” marketing consulting program, so now is the time to sign up and become part of our great community of photographers and take back control of your online marketing.